Rashes are uncomfortable and frustrating, especially when you don’t know what type you have or how to heal them.

 Miliaria

-Miliaria, also known as a heat rash, is common and occurs when the sweat glands become blocked, trapping sweat under the skin.
+Miliaria, or heat rash, commonly occurs when sweat glands become blocked, trapping sweat beneath the skin.
 This mild rash appears in clusters or small bumps that produce a stinging sensation and typically clears when the affected skin patch cools.

 Now that we’ve explored common skin rashes, it’s important to know whether they are contagious and when you need allergic skin reaction treatment.